 Piggyback Astrophotography: Your first attempt The following steps will outline the procedure for doing piggyback astrophotography:

 How long of an exposure can be made?
 That depends upon how accurate your polar alignment is, how good your telescope's drive is, and the ambient sky conditions in your area.
 In addition, you have to take into consideration the focal length of the camera lens you are using.
-If it is a "short" lens (like a 50mm or 28mm), you can probably expose for up to 15 or 20 minutes if your polar alignment is good, your drive is of high quality, and your sky is reasonably dark (assuming ISO 400 speed film and a lens F-stop of about F2.8).
+If it is a wide angle lens, you can probably expose for up to 15 or 20 minutes if your polar alignment is good, your drive is of high quality, and your sky is reasonably dark.
 Longer lenses will "magnify" the errors in your alignment and your telescope's drive.
 Each telescope will be different in this regard... experimentation is probably the best way to become familiar with what "works" and what doesn't with your particular setup (remember, this is astrophotography, an activity where trial and error is a fact of life).
-For starters, I'd suggest exposures of 1, 2, 4 and 8 minutes.
-If those work well, you can work up to longer exposures (to perhaps as much as 30 minutes).

 I will at some point extend this article to cover more types of beginning astrophotography.
 Topics to be included: Advanced "Piggyback" astrophotography, "Afocal" astrophotography, Lunar "though a telescope" astrophotography, and "Deep Sky" photography.
 Articles will appear as soon as I have time to write them!
 In the meantime, feel free to submit questions.
 If I am qualified to answer, I will!